sst/guide/_examples/how-to-use-cron-jobs-in-your-serverless-app.md

 comments_id:
 ---

 In this example we will look at how to create a cron job in our serverless app using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
-We'll be creating a simple task that's run every minute.
+We'll be creating a simple task that runs every minute and prints the weather forecast.

 ## Requirements